 What Constitutes Breach of Contract?

 Contracts are legally binding agreements, and, as such, violating their terms can lead to serious repercussions.
 But they’re often long and written in complex legal terminology that can be almost impenetrable to the layperson, leading to genuine confusion about their terms and conditions.
-You may be left wondering what exactly constitutes a breach of contract, and what happens when a contract has been breached?
+You may be left wondering what exactly constitutes a breach of contract, and what happens when a contract has been breached.

-At Mullen Holland & Cooper P.A., we want to help answer those questions, by breaking down what constitutes a breach of contract, and what forms a breach of contract may take.
+At Mullen Holland & Cooper P.A., we want to help answer those questions, by breaking down what constitutes a breach of contract, and what forms a breach may take.
 That way, you know what to avoid, and know when your rights may have been violated.

 If you need additional help understanding legally binding contracts, contact the team of Gastonia business lawyers at Mullen Holland & Cooper P.A. today.
 We’re happy to answer your questions during a free initial consultation.